-The terrestrial vegetation communities within the affected areas should be described at an appropriate scale (maximum 1:10,000) with mapping produced from aerial photographs and ground truthing, showing the following:
+The terrestrial vegetation communities within the affected areas should be described at an appropriate scale (as defined in the Queensland Herbarium guideline 'Methodology for survey and mapping of regional ecosystems and vegetation communities in Queensland') with mapping produced from aerial photographs and ground truthing, showing the following:

-- location and extent of vegetation types using the EPA's regional ecosystem type descriptions in accordance with the REDD; - location of vegetation types of conservation significance based on EPA's regional ecosystem types and occurrence of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994 and subsequent amendments, as well as areas subject to the Vegetation Management Act 1999; - the current extent (bioregional and catchment) of protected vegetation types of conservation significance within the protected area estate (national parks, conservation parks, resource reserves, nature refuges); - any plant communities of cultural, commercial or recreational significance should be identified; and - location and abundance of any exotic or weed species.
+- location and extent of vegetation types using the DERM's regional ecosystem type descriptions in accordance with the REDD; - location of vegetation types of conservation significance based on DERM's regional ecosystem types and occurrence of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006 and any subsequent amendments, as well as areas subject to the Vegetation Management Act 1999; - the current extent (bioregional and catchment) of protected vegetation types of conservation significance within the protected area estate (national parks, conservation parks, resource reserves, nature refuges); - any plant communities of cultural, commercial or recreational significance should be identified; and - location and abundance of any exotic or weed species.

-Within each defined (standard system) vegetation community, a minimum of three sites (numbers should be discussed with the EPA) should be surveyed for plant species, preferably in both summer and winter, as follows:
+Within each defined (standard system) vegetation community, a minimum of three sites (numbers should be discussed with DERM) should be surveyed for plant species, preferably in both summer and winter, as follows:

-- site data shall be recorded using the Queensland Herbarium methodology and proformas in the latest version of the Methodology for survey and mapping of regional ecosystems and vegetation communities in Queensland, (DERM, 2005). - the minimum site size should be 10 by 50 metres; - a complete list of species present at each site should be recorded; - the relative abundance of plant species present should be recorded; - any plant species of conservation, cultural, commercial or recreational significance should be identified; and - specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 1994, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.
+- site data shall be recorded using the Queensland Herbarium methodology and proformas in the latest version of the Methodology for survey and mapping of regional ecosystems and vegetation communities in Queensland, (EPA, 2005). - the minimum site size should be 10 by 50 metres; - a complete list of species present at each site should be recorded; - the relative abundance of plant species present should be recorded; - any plant species of conservation, cultural, commercial or recreational significance should be identified; and specimens of species listed as protected plants under the Nature Conservation (Wildlife) Regulation 2006, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.